 When it all comes down to it, the ultimate responsibility for following cybersecurity policies and procedures should fall on each individual.
 Clearly outline each employee’s responsibilities, so there are no misunderstandings.
 And if any changes to the information and policies are needed, it is best to put it in writing.
 If guidelines aren’t treated seriously, one procedure will be skipped, and soon others will follow.

-Security Education and Training
+Provide Security Education and Training to Employees

 Teaching your cybersecurity policies and procedures to all your employees, including management staff, should start at the onboarding process and continue annually with a refresher course; this way, they stay updated on new information and programs and understand the importance of security procedures.